Cuddling-Encouraged-heavily-Dnc/Cuddling-Encouraged-heavily-Dnc/README.md

 Trigger warning: yapping ./Hvj Joke ok

-Sorry but let me just say something . **DO NOT COPY MY FUCKING SKINS.** IM SO SORRY BUT RECENTLY I KEEP SEEING PEOPLE WHO HEAVILY INSPO . if you see a eunoia like mine please just simply block them, i warned them not to copy and they said okay and sorry but after they changed JUST THE HAIR they waited and then changed it back . they didnt listen and continued to keep there heavily inspired pony of my eunoia . and one of my old john doe skin who someone else copied .
+*Sorry but let me just say something . **DO NOT COPY MY FUCKING SKINS.** IM SO SORRY BUT RECENTLY I KEEP SEEING PEOPLE WHO HEAVILY INSPO . if you see a eunoia like mine please just simply block them, i warned them not to copy and they said okay and sorry but after they changed JUST THE HAIR they waited and then changed it back . they didnt listen and continued to keep there heavily inspired pony of my eunoia . and one of my old john doe skin who someone else copied*

 PLEASE ASK ME ATLEAST FOR INSPO .
 IT MAKES ME SO UNCOMFORTABLE, YOU WILL BE BLOCKED.
 I SPEND TIME ON MAKING SKINS, INSPO WITH PERMS IS OKAY.
 WITHOUT IS NEVER OKAY FOR ME . <img width="761" height="190" alt="image" src="https://github.com/user-attachments/assets/48e4860f-28c9-400e-93d4-10cb61050bd2" />
 <img width="228" height="229" alt="image" src="https://github.com/user-attachments/assets/e4a9f140-be79-4260-b3b2-403c67ec74ac" />

-(DO NOT FUCKING HARASS THEM, THIS IS SIMPLY TO SPREAD AWARENESS SLIGHTLY INCASE U DONT WANT TO DEAL WITH SOMEONE WHO TAKES HEAVY HEAVY INSPO .
+*(**DO NOT** FUCKING HARASS THEM, THIS IS SIMPLY TO SPREAD AWARENESS SLIGHTLY INCASE U DONT WANT TO DEAL WITH SOMEONE WHO TAKES HEAVY HEAVY INSPO .
 U MAY BLOCK THEM . do not be mean . do not whisper them . do not bother them . they were kind (eunoia only the other jst went offline so i blocked) but just didnt listen .
-THANK YOU.)
+THANK YOU.)*